GasInfinity/zitrus/README.md

 ```

 ## Examples / Demos
-Currently there are 4 examples in the `demo/` directory, only basic software blitting is implemented for graphics and we're missing almost all the services:
+Currently there are 5 examples in the `demo/` directory, only basic software blitting is implemented for graphics and we're missing almost all the services:
 - [panic](demo/panic/) is a simple example that panics when opened to test panics and traces.
 - [info](demo/info) is a simple app that currently shows the console region and model (will be updated to show more info over time).
 - [bitmap](demo/bitmap/) is a port of the bitmap example in libctru's 3ds-examples.
 - [flappy](demo/flappy) is a simple fully functional flappy bird clone written entirely with software blitting.
+- [gpu](demo/gpu/) is a WIP playground for [mango](src/gpu/mango.zig).

 ## Why?
 I wanted to learn arm and always wanted to develop 3DS homebrew, also I searched and I haven't found any kind of zig package that doesn't use libctru, so I just started reading a lot and doing things.
 Furthermore, using only zig has a lot of advantages: